Payroll Outsourcing Saudi Arabia :- A brief overview

 In the KSA, payroll is not subject to income tax, and hence there are no mandated tax deductions.
 However, KSA nationals are subject to mandatory national pensions plans contributions.

-- How is KSA pension calculated?
-Which employees qualify for KSA pension contribution?
+How is KSA pension (Social Insurance) calculated?
+Which employees qualify for KSA pension contributions?